cwangsf/MiniLibrary/PROJECT_SUMMARY.md

 - **Student List View**
   - Display all registered students
   - Search by library ID or name
-  - Delete students (swipe to delete)
+  - **Swipe to delete** students from the list
+  - **Delete from Add Student view** - Existing students list with swipe-to-delete
-  - Add new students via form
+  - Add new students via form with styled bottom button

 - **Student Detail View**
   - Student information display